 Dr. Kisekka is an associate professor in the Departments of Land, Air and Water Resources and Biological and Agricultural Engineering at University of California Davis.
 His research focus includes 1) irrigation, 2) water resources management, and 3) hydrology.
 Current projects include data-driven irrigation optimization in tree, vegetable and forage crops, monitoring and modeling of nitrate leaching to groundwater, salinity, proximal and remote sensing, recycled water reuse, and crop modeling.

 Assistant Professor, Texas A&M AgriLife Research & Extension Center

 Kranthi Mandadi is an Assistant Professor in the Department of Plant Pathology and Microbiology at Texas A&M University.
 His research spans both fundamental and translational studies of fastidious plant diseases that threaten global food production and security.
 Kranthi is also committed to mentoring students and early-career scientists, as well as serve the agricultural stakeholder community.
 He is an active member of the American Society of Plant Biologists (ASPB), American Phytopathological Society (APS) and Texas Plant Protection Association (TPPA).

-Chief Executive Officer, Marrone Bio Innovations Inc.
+Founder, Marrone Bio Innovations Inc.

 Founder, Open Rivers Consulting Associates